Skip to main content

 Host Pool Model: Personal (Assigned)

 This deployment uses a personal (assigned) host pool — each user is assigned a dedicated VM that persists between sessions.
-This is a deliberate design choice driven by both operational and compliance considerations.
+Benefits:

 • Predictable user experience.
-A user's session host retains their installed applications, browser profile, desktop layout, and local app state.
-There are no "fresh profile on every login" anomalies.
+A user's session host retains their installed applications, browser profile, desktop layout, and local app state between sessions.
+No "fresh profile on every login" anomalies.

 • Simplified troubleshooting.
-When a user reports an issue, the session host is theirs alone — IT is not debugging a shared environment where one user's actions affect others.
+When a user reports an issue, the session host is theirs alone — IT isn't debugging a shared environment where one user's actions affect others.

 Authentication (Azure RBAC, No Domain Controllers)